KaderBozkurt/KaderBookStore1/KaderBookStore/ReadMe.txt

 1230- we create group with my classmate and we working on 1233- first we back up all project
 1236- create new repository and try upload my old file with visual studio but visual studio allow new project not use old project.
-1300-create new repo but githup exsist my old repo and i have change name "KaderBookStore1" but we cant upload 1325- professor give me point
+1300-create new repo but githup exsist my old repo and i have change name "KaderBookStore1" but we cant upload and we use EXTENSIONS for updated old files
+1325- professor give me point
 1330- my classmate advise it for check githup push way. that mean .git folder (actually it hidden).
 1340- first, all file select show in visual studio